 Description Data in the specified Data Memory is decremented by 1.
-The result is stored in the

-Accumulator.
-The contents of the Data Memory remain unchanged.
+The result is stored in the the Data Memory and registers are retained.
+The WDT and prescaler are cleared.
+The power down flag PDF is set and the WDT time-out flag TO is cleared.